 Alex James the author

-Alex the author–editor – Indie publishing background
+Alex James the author–editor – indie publishing background

 Alex James is an editor who has experience with the indie publishing process.
 He knows what it’s like to be an author, having contacted reviewers, had stalls at events, promoted his books on social media and website, and given readings and talks about his books.
 Having written, formatted, and published his books from 2012, he knows what it’s like to write, self-edit, prepare a cover, and format a book for publishing.
 The highs and lows of his experience taught him about the quality and presentation readers expect of writing.
 He realises how important the writer’s story is to them and how much responsibility they take on themselves for the entire process.
 Knowing this, he wanted to help writers on their journey, to be a part of it and learn more.

-He’s a fiction copy editor and proofreader
+Fiction copy editor and proofreader

 Copy editing and proofreading fiction is his speciality.
 He currently has eight years of experience copy editing and proofreading novels and short stories for independent fiction writers.